simonfalke-01/go-threaded-dl/README.md

 ```

 ### Building
 A version of Go must be installed.
-Clone the repository and run
+Clone the repository and run:
 ```
 go build -v -o gdl .
 ```